Skip to main content

 How often should you complete this work order?

 Raise a tool repair request whenever a tool is found to be faulty, damaged, malfunctioning or not performing to standard.
-This includes faults found during pre-start inspections, during use, or during audits.
-Do not continue using a tool that poses a safety risk - tag it out immediately and raise a repair request.
-For scheduled maintenance or servicing, raise a request in advance so parts and labour can be planned.
+This includes faults identified during daily pre-start inspections, during use on site, during periodic audits or during scheduled test and tag inspections.
+Do not continue using a tool that poses a safety risk.
+Tag it out immediately and raise a repair request.
+For scheduled maintenance or calibration, raise a request in advance so parts and labour can be planned without disrupting the work schedule.
+Review tool repair frequency data quarterly to identify assets with recurring failures that may be more cost-effective to replace than to continue repairing.

 Frequently asked questions